Nonsense, scraps & musings

 Velvet cushion

 I walked to Lancaster Priory one afternoon to watch the sunset.
-From the wall atop the slope, where my legs had dangled and the palette changed hues, I could see a woman down on the bench past the cascaded paving stones.
+From the wall atop the slope, where my legs dangled and the palette changed hues, I could see a woman down on the bench past the cascaded paving stones.
 I went down and struck up a conversation with her.
 I looked through her binoculars at the birds on the silvergold horizon.
 I sat and talked to her for a while.
 I was interested in her — in her experience and situations, complete with recurrent care trouble and the folly of family laws.
 I was interested in her — in her past partners and her drug use, in her definition of a heroin high as a ‘velvet cushion that surrounds you and pushes away the undesirable things’.
 In the fact the NHS told her ‘you’re required to keep on using until we assess you for a detox’.
 Pinches of salt and pinches of pepper.
 There must be some failings or falsities, else someone as (seemingly) switched on and engaged with the world would be permitted visitations with their own children.

 Beneath the darkening, pretty sky; along the shores of her short stories; down the alleyways of her anecdotes; betwixt the complex histrionics, perhaps it’s all rather simple: someone who longs to return should be afforded the opportunity.
 Someone who wishes to be involved and educated again should have the right to be so.